davestewart/davestewart-content/content/blog/programming/extension-versioning/index.md

 ### Context

-To give some context to the rest of the article, let's quickly review where versioning plays a part.
+To give some context to the rest of the article, let's review the various versioning touchpoints.

-There are these terms and values to keep track of:
+There are terms and values to keep track of:

 - manifest `version`, e.g. `1.0.0.n`
 - potential manifest `version_name`, e.g. `Control Space 1.0`